DsaChanchi/DeleteFiles/README.md

 '/ c' sends the command (next) to execute.
 'del' is the delete command
 ‘@File’ will apply the command to all files regardless of their name and extension.

+Type Windows + ‘R’ and execute «shell:startup», copy the file and it will start every time the computer boots